-As a small business owner, you more than likely understand how proper resource management can often mean the difference between a thriving business and one that struggles.
-While cash flow, supplies and inventory are all manageable resources that should immediately come to mind, one of the most important things small business owners need to be aware of is time.
+As a small business owner, you likely understand how proper resource management can mean the difference between a thriving business and a struggling one.
+While cash flow, supplies and inventory are all resources that come to mind, one of the most important things small business owners need to be aware of is time.

-If you've ever come dangerously close to a deadline or rushed to meet a quota, you understand how time management has a direct impact on your productivity.
-As you add more people to your staff, their hours worked – and by extension, their productivity – can be measured with the help of either a physical employee timeclock or a timeclock app.
-Couple that with the fact that timeclocks can integrate with payroll software, and you have an important tool that could potentially save your business thousands of dollars.
+As you add more people to your staff, their hours worked – and, by extension, their productivity – can be measured with the help of either a physical employee timeclock or a timeclock app.
+Couple that with the fact that timeclocks can integrate with payroll software, and you have an important tool that could save your business thousands of dollars.

-As with most modern business tools, a lot of factors matter when trying to determine the best timeclock for a small business, since there are numerous options available.
-Whether you want a biometric-enabled timeclock physically installed on-site or a cloud-based solution that your employees can use to clock in and out while on the road depends largely on your business’s structure, payroll system and needs.
-As you search for the right timeclock solution for you, here are some questions to consider before committing to one option over the other.
+As with most modern business tools, many factors matter when you’re determining the best timeclock for a small business, since numerous options are available.
+Whether you want a biometric timeclock physically installed onsite or a cloud-based solution that your employees can use to clock in and out on the road depends on your business’s structure, payroll system, and needs.
+As you search for the right timeclock solution, here are some questions to consider before you commit.

 Editor’s note: Looking for the right time and attendance system for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.